dmrazzy/documentation/docs/id-lifecycle-management/identity-issuance/android-registration-client/test/android-registration-client-user-guide.md

 ## Auto Logout

 The Auto Logout feature enhances application security by automatically logging out users after a defined period of inactivity.
-This helps protect sensitive data and ensures that only authorised users maintain access to the Android Registration Client.
+This helps protect sensitive data and ensures that only authorized users maintain access to the Android Registration Client.

 **How it works:**